Sanishkoju/NextJs-Portfolio/content/react.md

 - **Fast Refresh:** Instant page updates during development without losing application state.

-## Why Use Next.js for Portfolio Projects:
+## Why Use React for Portfolio Projects:

-- **SEO Friendly:** With SSR and SSG, Next.js provides excellent SEO optimization for your portfolio.
+- **SEO Friendly:** With SSR and SSG, React provides excellent SEO optimization for your portfolio.
 - **Performance Optimized:** Features like automatic code splitting and image optimization ensure the site loads quickly, improving the user experience.
-- **Scalability:** With its server-side capabilities and easy deployment, Next.js is great for building scalable applications that can grow with your portfolio over time.
+- **Scalability:** With its server-side capabilities and easy deployment, React is great for building scalable applications that can grow with your portfolio over time.